German South West Africa: Early history

-Rebellion against German rule and genocide of the Herero and Namaqua
+Rebellion against German rule and genocide of the Herero and Nama

 Through 1893 and 1894, the first "Hottentot Uprising" of the Nama and their leader Hendrik Witbooi occurred.
 The following years saw many further local uprisings against German rule.
-Before the Herero and Namaqua genocide of 1904–1907, the Herero and Nama had good reasons to distrust the Germans, culminating in the Khaua-Mbandjeru rebellion.
-This rebellion, in which the Germans tried to control the Khaua by seizing their property under cover of European legal views of property ownership (criticised at home for being no real reform of the notion of collective tribal ownership).
+Before the Herero and Nama genocide of 1904–1907, the Herero and Nama had good reasons to distrust the Germans, culminating in the Khaua-Mbandjeru rebellion.
+This rebellion, in which the Germans tried to control the Khaua by seizing their property under cover of European legal views of property ownership, was criticised at home for being no real reform of the notion of collective tribal ownership.
 This led to the largest of the rebellions, known as the Herero Wars (or Herero genocide) of 1904.

 Remote farms were attacked, and approximately 150 German settlers were killed.
 The Schutztruppe of only 766 troops and native auxiliary forces was, at first, no match for the Herero.
-The Herero went on the offensive, sometimes surrounding Okahandja and Windhoek, and destroying the railway bridge to Osona.
-Additional 14,000 troops, hastened from Germany under Lieutenant General Lothar von Trotha, crushed the rebellion in the Battle of Waterberg.
+The Herero went on the offensive, sometimes surrounding Okahandja and Windhoek and destroying the railway bridge to Osona.
+An additional 14,000 troops, hastened from Germany under Lieutenant General Lothar von Trotha, crushed the rebellion in the Battle of Waterberg.

 Earlier von Trotha issued an ultimatum to the Herero people, denying them the right of being German subjects and ordering them to leave the country or be killed.
 To escape, the Herero retreated into the waterless Omaheke region, a western arm of the Kalahari Desert, where many of them died of thirst.
 The German forces guarded every water source and were given orders to shoot any adult male Herero on sight.
 Only a few Herero managed to escape into neighbouring British Bechuanaland.